toopher/toopher-python/README.md

     # typically because they deleted the pairing.
 You can prompt
     # the user to re-pair with a new mobile device.
 ```

+#### Handling Errors
+If any request runs into an error a `ToopherApiError` will be thrown with more details on what went wrong.

 #### Dependencies
 This library uses the [Requests](http://docs.python-requests.org/en/latest/) library and [OAuthLib](https://pypi.python.org/pypi/oauthlib) to handle OAuth signing and to make the web requests.